 - Welding jacket

 - Work pants

-In a nutshell, everything you wear should be resistant to fire.
+In a nutshell, your clothes that you will wear while working have to be resistant to fire.

 You can check out our guide to personal safety equipment.

 I must mention here that flux core welding is more tolerant to weather contamination than MIG welding.
 So, to ensure less contamination of the welded surfaces it is necessary to prepare the metal surface first.

 A wire brush shall be used to clean the rusty metal surface.
 Be sure to clean the surface of the base metal where the ground clamp will be attached to.
 If the clamp is less contacted with the surface ground, then it might lead to a welding of poor quality.